 Our partnership with FaHCSIA has resulted in increased access to the No Interest Loan Scheme (NILS®) across Australia and the increased capacity of the National NILS Network - made up of over 400 community organisations - to deliver NILS loans.
 FaHCSIA's support of the National NILS Conference continues to facilitate the sharing of knowledge and best practice across the National NILS Network.

-In 2006 the Victorian Government committed $4.7m over four years to expand and coordinate No Interest Loans Schemes (NILS) across Victoria by assisting the establishment and development of community based organisations to become NILS providers The Victorian government provides other support for a range of our programs including youth housing, advocacy and support, foster care, Wallaroo Community Centre and our domestic violence crisis refuges.
+The Victorian Government provides support for a range of our programs including youth engagement programs (including RAP3021), youth housing, advocacy and support, Wallaroo Community Centre and our domestic violence crisis refuges.

 Vic Roads has been long term supporters of our driver education programs through generous funding and representation on the program's steering committee.